EmanuelAlmirante/Introduction-to-Algorithms-and-Data-Structures-Project/README.md

 6 4 <br/>
 6 6 <br/>

+### Compile and execute the code

+UNDER CONSTRUCTION

 ## Part 2

 **Note:** at the time there were only nine countries that had the contest.
 Also, the abbreviations of the countries derived from their names in portuguese.